Where The Record Breaking Jackpots Were Won

 Portugal is one of the luckiest EuroMillions countries.
 It remains in the top five alongside France, the UK and Spain, despite having a much smaller population.
 Not long after winning the #2 spot in a Superdraw Portugal went on to win two in a row, winning the March 2015 Superdraw.
 Then, in November, they done it AGAIN - when a couple from the city of Coimbra won the fifth biggest ever EuroMillions prize.
-Once again they opted to remain anonymous so all we know is they're grandparents and run a cafe in the city, well, I'm guessing they've since retired and are enjoying their autumn years in style and comfort.
+Once again they opted to remain anonymous, so all we know is they're grandparents and run a cafe in the city.
+Though now, I'm guessing, they've since retired and are instead enjoying their autumn years in style and comfort.

 Famous Anonymous Winners

 Famous and anonymous – sounds like a contradiction in terms, right?

 Yet even anonymous winners have been known to make headlines.
 Often the sheer scale of the win is big news in and of itself.
 Other times it’s what these lucky winners do with their winnings that catches the public eye.
 One memorable example was the anonymous French winner who, having won €72 million, gave the majority of it – a whopping €50 million – away to charity.
 The man, who we’re told is in his 50s, gave the money away to various charities working for the betterment of people with disabilities on condition that the charities informed him precisely as to how the money would be spent.